chandra-gummaluru/chandra-gummaluru.github.io/_posts/2022-05-19-alphago-paper.md

 This is called the **exploration versus exploitation dilemma**.

 ## Monte-Carlo Tree Search
-It turns out that we can resolve the exploration versus exploitation dilemma and remove the need for a heuristic function at the same time using a technique called **Monte-Carlo Tree Search** (MCTS).
+We can resolve the exploration versus exploitation dilemma and avoid needing an explicit heuristic function at the same time using a technique called **Monte-Carlo Tree Search** (MCTS).

 We assume $p(\cdot \lvert s)$ is known or can be estimated if the adversary is the turn-taker at $s$.
 If this is not the case, one can use a uniform distribution over $\mathcal{A}(s)$.
 We can then estimate the utility of a state, $s$, by repeatedly simulating the game from that state using $p$.